+65 6659 8878Same-Day Quote

 Condensation Management

-Follow the manufacturer's recommended battery replacement schedule rather than waiting for a low-battery alarm, especially for loggers in critical monitoring locations where a mid-cycle battery failure creates a gap in the record.
-Remove batteries during extended storage to prevent corrosion.
+Follow the manufacturer's recommended battery replacement schedule rather than waiting for a low-battery alarm, especially in critical monitoring locations where a mid-cycle failure creates a gap in the record, and remove batteries during extended storage to prevent corrosion.
+For wireless RF systems, keep the gateway software updated to ensure reporting accuracy, alarm reliability, and compatibility with the latest logger firmware.

 What Happens During a Data Logger Calibration